Get A Look At This Beautifully Restored 1947 Westwood Coronado

 The exterior was painted a glossy cherry red to match the client’s tow vehicle.
 The original doors and windows were restored, rather than just replaced, to look like new again.

-The interior was also fully gutted and renovated to its former glory.
+The interior of the trailer was also fully gutted and renovated to its former glory.
 The original ceiling had suffered from years of extensive water damage.
 New insulation, wooden wall panels, ceiling panels, and Marmoleum flooring were installed.

 The kitchen got a sleek new stainless steel countertop, as well as a new vintage-style stove.
 The dividing wall between the stove and the entry counter (pictured below) was removed to open up the space.

 They refinished the walls, shelves, and fold-down table in the dinette area with a glossy new shine.
 The vintage Click Clack sofa bed was also reupholstered.